WDI-SEA/selecting-reddit/readme.md

 ####querySelectorAll

 Use `querySelectorAll` to change (re-number) the ranks of the posts so they start from zero instead of 1. (hint: you'll need to use a loop)

+###addEventListener

+Use `addEventListener` to add a 'click' event to the 'body' tag that changes the background color of the body. (hint: utilize the style property')

 ####Extra